projecttacoma/bulk-export-server/README.md

 - A directory path must be supplied via the `-d` option.
 - The script can support nested directories (one level deep).

+### Synthea Patients Upload

+For ease of uploading large amounts of patient bundles generated with Synthea, the `uploadSyntheaPatients.js` script can be used to run the transaction bundle upload on an input directory of Patient transaction bundles.
+Example:

+`npm run post-synthea-patients <path to output/fhir Synthea directory that contains patient bundles>`

 ## Server Endpoints

 The server supports the following endpoints: